nomo-app/nrt-minting-webon/README.md

-# AVINOC DeFi WebOn
+# Neo Credit Minting WebOn

 Deeplink to try it out: https://nomo.app/webon/w.nomo.app/avinocdefi/nomo.tar.gz

-With this WebOn, users can mint AVINOC-NFTs and claim those NFTs later on.
+With this WebOn, users can "link" Neo Credit Tokens in order to obtain minting-rewards.
-As such, AVINOC-NFTs are a special kind of utility-NFTs.

-This WebOn supports both the Ethereum-Mainnet (AVINOC-ERC20) and the ZENIQ Smartchain (AVINOC-ZEN20).
+A permission for linking tokens is granted by special NFTs.